Igidn/VerySmollGPT/README.md

 # VerySmollGPT

-A lightweight character-level GPT model designed to run on Raspberry Pi and other resource-constrained devices.
+A lightweight character-level GPT model designed to train on Raspberry Pi

 ## Architecture